-The University will make every reasonable effort to ensure that the investigation and resolution of a Complaint occurs in as timely and efficient a manner as possible.
-The University's investigation and resolution of a Complaint (not including an appeal, if applicable) will generally be completed within 60 calendar days of the receipt of the Complaint, absent extenuating circumstances.
+The University will make every reasonable effort to ensure that the investigation and resolution of a complaint occurs in as timely and efficient a manner as possible.
+The University's investigation and resolution of a complaint (not including an appeal, if applicable) will generally be completed within 60 calendar days of the receipt of the complaint, absent extenuating circumstances.
 Hearings, if any, will take place after the conclusion of the investigation.
-If hearings have taken place, both the Complainant and the Respondent generally will receive a Final Outcome Letter within 7 calendar days of the conclusion of the hearings.
+Both the complainant and the Respondent generally will receive a Final Outcome Letter within 7 calendar days of the conclusion of the hearings.
 Any party may request an extension of any deadline by providing the Title IX Coordinator with a written request for an extension that includes reference to the duration of the proposed extension and the basis for the request.
 The Title IX Coordinator may modify any deadlines as necessary and for good cause.
 Both parties will be notified if and when a modification is made with a brief explanation of the need for the modification.